-Midyear in 2011 the Washington State Legislature authorized for five years the usage of up to \$100,000 of REET monies for the maintenance of capital assets, which has been extended since then.
+Midyear in 2011 the Washington State Legislature authorized for five years the usage of up to \$100,000 of REET monies for the maintenance of capital assets.
 REET II monies in Black Diamond are transferred to Fund 320 for Street and Public Works capital projects or maintenance in utility funds.
-The budget anticipates the continued construction and sale of homes and land.
+The budget anticipates the continuation construction and sale of homes and land.